Merkush1/MVC-example/README.md

 Here is simple diagram of components of MVC pattern in C4 notation.
 Each component is responsible for a different part of the processes.
 In MVC pattern you have 3 layers / components:
 1. **Controller.** *Processes HTTP requests, extracts parameters from requests.
 Used to implement the loose coupling between interface and logic layers*
 2. **Model.** *Stores business logic and logic of working with entities, works directly with the database.
 Essentially the core of the application*
-3. **Component.** *UI.
+3. **View.** *UI.
 Renders content based on data from the model.
 Users see and work directly with the view*

 ![mvc](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Merkush1/MVC-example/main/umlSrc/mvc-component-diagram.iuml)